Information Center for Israeli Art: History

 The Information Center for Israeli Art contains important and unique collections from many galleries and artists.
 One example of this is the Debel Gallery Archives.
 The Debel Gallery was established in 1973 in Jerusalem.
 Since January 2007 the Debel Gallery Archive is housed within the Information Center for Israeli Art at the Israel Museum, Jerusalem.
 It includes background material, exhibition histories, photos of invitations from 1973 to 1990, recordings of interviews with artists, correspondence with artists, and much more.

 An additional collection of rich visual material documenting Israeli art is the Israel Zafrir Photographer Archive, containing over 10,000 photographs of Israeli artwork and artists.
 The Gabriel Talphir Archive consists of letters and photographs sent by artists to the well known art critic and author.
 The Nahum Zolotov Archive, also found in the Center, contains sketches and notations from the renowned Israeli architect.
 The Frank E. van Raalte Film Archive contains over 100 films interviewing Israeli artists.
 The Bat Sheva and Yitzhak Katz Archive contains personal writings and letters of artists including Sionah Tagger, Israel Paldi and Arieh Lubin.
 The Artifact Gallery Archive contains exhibitions and artists files including Nahum Tevet, Philip Rantzer and Diti Almog.
 In addition, the Max (Mordechai) Farbmann and the Jakob Eisenscher Archives include photographs, letters and newspaper articles about these Israeli artists.

 As of January 2010, new information received by the Information Center for Israeli Art is filed digitally.
-In 2011, the Center database had been enriched with over 25,000 newspaper articles, and the number of exhibitions documented in the Center surpassed 15,000.
+In 2011, the Center database has been enriched with over 25,000 newspaper articles, and the number of exhibitions documented in the Center surpassed 15,000.
 The Center website offers bilingual information on 5800 selected Israeli artists and includes a short biography, thousands of Israeli works of art from the Israel Museum collection and other art collections from around the world as well as a comprehensive list of exhibitions for each artist.